colts70/The-Sematic-Stack/README.md

 SFH / DFH grows one domain at a time.

-10. License
+11. License

-MIT — open, decentralized, public.
+This project is released under the MIT License — open, decentralized, public.

+See LICENSE for full terms.